EuroPython/website/data/pages-content/humble-data.md

 If you would like to attend this workshop, [please apply here](https://forms.gle/jrF8uSb8w5tMhAyP8).
 Deadline: 3rd July, 2023.

 ## Mentors ##
 We are looking for volunteers to help mentor the attendees.
 There is no need to be an expert in programming, data science or Python – we are teaching the basics.
-But you do need: <br>
+But you do need:

 👉🏽 Lots of patience, smiles and a *friendly attitude*.

 👉🏽 The ability to answer questions in a beginner-friendly way, even if it means the explanation is not technically precise.